Art Education

 Bowling Green State University [BGSU] is accredited by the Higher Learning Commission.
 BGSU has been accredited by the Higher Learning Commission since 01/01/1916.
 The most recent reaffirmation of accreditation was received in 2012 - 2013.
 Questions should be directed to the Office of Institutional Effectiveness.

-The Art Education program is accredited by the National Association of Schools of Art and Design NASAD) and is in good standing.
+Art and Design programs (including Art Education) at BGSU are accredited by the National Association of Schools of Art and Design NASAD) and are in good standing.

 Professional Licensure (If applicable)